simonstadlinger/DYOD_2021/README.md

-# Hyrise v2 (Codename OpossumDB)
+# Hyrise (Codename OpossumDB)

 *Have a look at our [contributor guidelines](CONTRIBUTING.md)*

 ## Dependencies
-You can install the dependencies on your own or use the install.sh script (**recommended**) which installs all of the therein listed dependencies and submodules.
+You can install the dependencies on your own or use the install_dependencies.sh script (**recommended**) which installs all of the therein listed dependencies and submodules.
-The install script was tested under macOS 10.13, 10.14 (brew) and Ubuntu 18.04 (apt-get).
+The install script was tested under macOS Big Sur and Ubuntu 20.04 (apt-get).

 See [dependencies.md](dependencies.md) for a detailed list of dependencies to use with `brew install` or `apt-get install`, depending on your platform.
 As compilers, we generally use the most recent version of gcc and clang.
 Older versions may work, but are neither tested nor supported.